yahoo/fetchr/README.md

                 return false;
             }
             return true;
-        }
+        },
-        // for other method e.g., POST, if you don't define the picker, it will pick the entire context object }
+        // for other method e.g., POST, if you don't define the picker, it will pick the entire context object },
 });

 var fetcher = new Fetcher({
+    context: {
-    context: { // These context values are persisted with XHR calls as query params
+        // These context values are persisted with XHR calls as query params
         _csrf: 'Ax89D94j',
-        device: 'desktop'
+        device: 'desktop',
     },
     contextPicker: {
-        GET: ['device'] // predicate can be an array of strings }
+        GET: ['device'], // predicate can be an array of strings },
 });
 ```